Canada crypto tax

 Transaction fees

-Transaction fees from transferring and trading cryptocurrency can be added to your adjusted cost basis and thus help reduce your overall capital gains.
+Transaction fees from trading cryptocurrency can be added to your adjusted cost basis and thus help reduce your overall capital gains.

 Business deductions